 Ideal for public charging sites with low utilization

-Managed charging/optimization of time-of-use rates – popular with fleet operators
+Other rates for consideration include managed charging/optimization of time-of-use rates – popular with fleet operators

 For more information refer to section 8.
 Rate Schedules in the Electric Retail tariff book.